Spontaneous scalarization: Neutron star scalarization

 The \pn approximation has also been a valued tool to model \ns inspiral in the \DEF model.
-Initial work has focused in tensor-multi-scalar theories and simple scalar-tensor theories that do not allow scalarization~\cite{Damour:1992we,Damour:1995kt,Mirshekari:2013vb,Lang:2013fna}.
-This approach cannot be immediately applied to the case dynamical scalarization since this is nonperturbative effect absent in the weak field regime. \textcite{Palenzuela:2013hsa} was the first to address this issue.
-They used the equations of motion at 2.5PN order, derived in scalar-tensor gravity of~\textcite{Mirshekari:2013vb}, and supplemented them with a ``Newtonian feedback'' mechanism to account scalarization in the inspiral.
+Initial work has focused on tensor-multiscalar theories and simple scalar-tensor theories that do not allow scalarization~\cite{Damour:1992we,Damour:1995kt,Mirshekari:2013vb,Lang:2013fna}.
+This approach cannot be immediately applied to the case of dynamical scalarization, since this is a nonperturbative effect that is absent from the weak-field regime. \textcite{Palenzuela:2013hsa} were the first to address this issue.
+They used the equations of motion at 2.5PN order, derived in scalar-tensor gravity by~\textcite{Mirshekari:2013vb}, modified in such a way that the changes in the stars’ scalar charges are taken into account.
+More specifically, they solved a system of nonlinear algebraic equations at each step of the orbital evolution to compute the scalar charges.
 The resulting inspiral evolution was found to be in agreement with the numerical simulations of~\textcite{Barausse:2012da}.
-The approach of \textcite{Palenzuela:2013hsa} is computationally inexpensive, and this allowed them the study large portions of the parameter space, including (un)equal-mass and eccentric binaries.
+The approach of \textcite{Palenzuela:2013hsa} is computationally inexpensive, and this allowed them the to study large portions of the parameter space, including (un)equal-mass and eccentric binaries.
 This approach can also be used to efficiently generate inspiral \gw templates in the \DEF model.
-A further step forwards was taken by~\textcite{Sennett:2016rwa}, that introduced a methodology called post-Dickean expansion.
-Their main improvements with respect to \textcite{Palenzuela:2013hsa} is a 1PN extension of the feedback mechanism.
-The post-Dickean expansion was compared against the quasi-equilibrium calculations of~\textcite{Taniguchi:2014fqa}, and it was shown that it can accurately predict the onset and magnitude of dynamical scalarization.
+A further step forward taken by~\textcite{Sennett:2016rwa} introduced a methodology called post-Dickean expansion.
+Their main improvement with respect to \textcite{Palenzuela:2013hsa} is a 1PN extension of the feedback mechanism.
+The post-Dickean expansion was compared against the quasiequilibrium calculations of~\textcite{Taniguchi:2014fqa}, and it was shown that this can accurately predict the onset and magnitude of dynamical scalarization.